pavannani99/Scilab-control-system-toolbox-development-functions/ss2ss/README.md

 ## Description

-`ss2ss` applies a similarity transformation T to a state-space model.
+`ss2ss` applies a similarity transformation to a state-space system.

-Given the state-space model:
+For a state-space model,

 ```text
 x_dot = A*x + B*u
 y     = C*x + D*u
 ```

-and a transformation matrix T that maps the state vector x to another coordinate system:
+and a non-singular transformation matrix `T`, the state vector is transformed as:

 ```text
 x_bar = T*x
 ```

-the state-space model is transformed into an equivalent model based on the new state vector:
+The equivalent transformed state-space model is:

 ```text
 x_bar_dot = T*A*inv(T)*x_bar + T*B*u
 y         = C*inv(T)*x_bar + D*u
 ```

-Note: In the literature, T may instead be defined inversely as `x_bar = inv(T)*x`.
-This implementation follows the Octave/MATLAB convention.
+This implementation follows the GNU Octave/MATLAB convention used in the original `ss2ss` function.

 ## Calling Sequence